Sterling, Massachusetts: Utilities

-Sterling provides town water to many residents although the more rural parts of town remain on private wells.
-The quality of the town water is high after the installation of a purification system.
-The water is drawn from a private underground spring which flows from the Chickopee Water Table.
-In the early 2000s town water supply was affected by high bacteria levels and residents were forced to boil water for three weeks until the situation was resolved.
-With the exception of the Waushacum Home Owner's Association (whose residents enjoy a private purification system) there are no town sewer services—all houses have private septic systems.
+Sterling provides town water to many residents, although the more rural parts of town remain on private wells.
+The source of town water is six groundwater wells located on Redemption Rock Trail and Worcester Road.
+All public wells use an ultraviolet light purification system.
+In 2010, town water supply was affected by high bacteria levels, including detection of E. coli, and residents were advised to boil water until the situation was resolved.

+There are no town sewer services, and all houses have private septic systems.

 The town also offers curbside trash and recycling pickup for no additional fee.
 The town recycling center at the Sterling Department of Public Works closed permanently on July 1, 2015.
 Residents may use the Wachusett Watershed Regional Recycling Center in West Boylston, MA to drop off recycling and larger bulk items.

-Sterling is one of 38 or so communities in the state that has its own municipal electric light company that is separate from other municipal government functions.
-Sterling ratepayers are the owners of this utility and reap the benefits of exceptional service and an early payment discount on their monthly bills.
-The Light Dept works under the direction and control of three elected Commissioners who serve rotating 3 year terms.
+Sterling is one of 41 communities in the state that has its own municipal electric light company.
+The Light Department works under the direction and control of three elected Commissioners who serve rotating 3 year terms.
 The Light Board hires a Manager who runs day-to-day operations.
-In May 2013, the Light Board began the process of expanding to establish a Municipal Gas Company to bring natural gas service to town.

 In fall of 2016, Sterling Municipal Light Department broke ground on the "first utility-scale energy storage facility in Massachusetts", which can, in the case of an electric outage, power the emergency dispatch center and police station for up to twelve days.
 The battery storage also helps the town save money on peak power charges from the grid operator.
 The award-winning project has generated considerable interest, attracting international visitors from Europe and Asia.
 In the aftermath of the devastating 2017 hurricanes Irma and Maria in the Caribbean, the microgrid project has been cited as a model of designing and building power infrastructure for resiliency in disaster situations.

+Eversource provides natural gas service in Sterling.

 Points of interest

 An annual event, the Sterling Fair, is typically held in early to mid-September.
 The Sterling Fair is one of the last remaining agricultural fairs with free admission.
-In addition to traditional livestock exhibits including goats, cows, rabbits and sheep, the fair has carnival games and rides, as well as patron-submitted exhibits and art works, a petting zoo, contests, oxen pulls, a pancake breakfast held by the Sterling Chocksett Club, live music performances, food, and fireworks.
+In addition to traditional livestock exhibits including goats, cows, rabbits and sheep, the fair has carnival games and rides, as well as patron-submitted exhibits and artwork, a petting zoo, contests, oxen pulls, a pancake breakfast held by the Sterling Chocksett Club, live music performances, food, and fireworks.